-Great questions Rick.
+Great questions, Rick.

 Also consider having someone build one for you or deliver one pre-made.
 My last shed I was going to build it myself but a local company was having a sale.
 They were able to build me a shed for less money than I could have bought the materials.
-One man came with the shed pre-build in sections (walls, roof, floor) and pout it together in just a couple hours.
+One man came with the shed pre-built in sections (walls, roof, floor) and put it together in just a couple hours.
 I painted it and built a ramp.
 I saved a few hundred bucks.

 Listen to this podcast for The Handyguys discussing all these points.

 - Expected to consume just 9 watts compared with 40-watt incandescent/halogen or 10-watt CFL, while delivering nearly the same light output;